-When you see this link on any EPCC webpage, you can click on it to connect with someone in the department via Blackboard Collaborate (chat as well as audio/video conferencing) during their posted hours.
+When you see this link on any college webpage, you can click on it to connect with someone in the department via Blackboard Collaborate (audio and/or video).
+Well, that's if they're "in the office" then.
+Check hours for the department/service.